michielvoo/docker/Readme.md

 ### How to: update a Docker image

-To test the changes, remove the last locally built Docker image and rebuild the local Docker image:
+To test the changes made to a Dockerfile, remove the last locally built Docker image and rebuild the local Docker image:

 ```
 docker image rm $(basename $PWD)